hexydec/htmldoc/docs/recycling.md

-# HTMLDoc: About Recycling Documents
+# HTMLdoc: About Recycling Documents

-HTMLDoc has been designed to represent the input document as closely as possible, but if you recycle a document, you will notice differences between the input and output.
+HTMLdoc has been designed to represent the input document as closely as possible, but if you recycle a document, you will notice differences between the input and output.
 This section is here to explain what those differences will be.

 ```php
 // recycle the document